 However, since August 2016, refugees and beneficiaries of subsidiary protection are generally obliged to take up their place of residence within the Federal State in which their asylum procedures have been conducted.
 This has been regulated by the ‘residence rule’ of Section 12a of the Residence Act.[1]

 Further to the obligation to reside in a Federal State, authorities can impose further restrictions and oblige beneficiaries to take up a place of residence in a specific municipality within the Federal State.
 This obligation is now applied in seven Federal States: Bavaria, Baden-Württemberg, North Rhine-Westphalia, Hesse, Saarland, Saxony and Saxony-Anhalt, with some regional distinctions.
 For instance, in the Federal State of Saxony, the obligation to live in a particular place is limited to a one-year period, as opposed to the possible three year-period applied in other states.[2]
 Furthermore, the Federal States of Lower Saxony and Rhineland-Palatinate introduced ‘negative’ regulations according to which refugees can be asked not to move to certain municipalities.
 This regulation is effective for three towns in Lower Saxony (Salzgitter, Delmenhorst and Wilhemshaven) and one in Rhineland-Palatinate (Pirmasens) which are faced with structural economic difficulties and already house a comparably high number of migrants and refugees.
+In Rhineland-Palatinate the ‘negative’ regulation for Primasens ceased in 2021.
 The ‘city states’ (Berlin, Hamburg, Bremen) and several smaller Federal States (Brandenburg, Mecklenburg-Vorpommern, Schleswig-Holstein, Thuringia) have not introduced any further restrictions beyond the obligation to take up residence in the respective Federal State.[3]

-The obligation to live in a certain Federal State or in a certain municipality remains in force for a maximum period of three years, but it can be lifted for certain reasons e.g. for family-related reasons or for education and employment purposes.
+The obligation to live in a certain Federal State or in a certain municipality remains in force for a maximum period of three years, but it can be lifted for certain reasons e.g., for family-related reasons or for education and employment purposes.

 According to the official explanatory memorandum, the residence rule is supposed to promote sustainable integration by preventing segregation of communities.[6]
 However, it has been questioned whether the way in which the provision has been put into effect is suitable for achieving the intended aim.[7]
 A study by the Technical University of Dresden on existing ‘residence rules’ was published in March 2018.
 The author points out that it will take more time to assess the positive or negative effects of the regulations introduced in 2016.
 At the same time, she concludes that the new measures should not be expected to have too many regulatory effects on the labour and housing markets and on integration efforts of refugees.
 This is because the number of persons affected by the new regulations was rather low in comparison to the overall migrant and refugee communities in Germany.
 Furthermore, she argues that integration processes are generally difficult to regulate by law.[8]